GiPyoK/GiPyoK/Content/blog/Portfolio.md

 ---
 date: 2021-01-07 10:34
 description: Getting started with Publish by John Sundell to create my own portfolio website with Swift
-tags: Publish, Swift,
+tags: Publish, Swift
 excerpt: Creating Portfolio with Publish by John Sundell
 ---
 # Creating Portfolio with Publish by John Sundell

 I first built my portfolio website with basic HTML and CSS.
 It was my first attempt at creating a website and it looked ugly.
 While I was browsing through various libraries to enhance the look and maintainability of my portfolio, I stumbled upon a library called [Publish](https://github.com/JohnSundell/Publish) by John Sundell.
 Publish is a static site generator built for Swift developers.
-I thought this would be a good tool to make my portfolio website and be a fun challenge to learn about it. test
+I thought this would be a good tool to make my portfolio website and be a fun challenge to learn about it.

 ### Getting started